d-krupke/cpsat-primer/README.md

 <!-- Background --->

-In case you are just getting into combinatorial optimization and are learning on your own, I recommend starting with the free Coursera course, [Discrete Optimization](https://www.coursera.org/learn/discrete-optimization), taught by Pascal Van Hentenryck and Carleton Coffrin.
+This book assumes you are fluent in Python, and have already been introduced to combinatorial optimization problems.
+In case you are just getting into combinatorial optimization and are learning on your own, I recommend starting with the free Coursera course,
+[Discrete Optimization](https://www.coursera.org/learn/discrete-optimization),
+taught by Pascal Van Hentenryck and Carleton Coffrin.
 This course provides a comprehensive introduction in a concise format.